Atalanti

 Atalanti (Αταλάντη Atalantē) is the second largest town in Phthiotis, Greece.
 It is located southeast of Lamia, north of Livadeia and northwest of Chalcis.
-In 2011, it was incorporated into the municipality of Lokroi, of which it is the government seat and a municipal unit.
+In 2011, it was incorporated into the municipality of Lokroi with an area of 614.7 km2 and a population of 19,623 (2011 census), of which it is the government seat and a municipal unit.

 Geography

 The town can be accessed via the Greek National Road 1 (Athens – Lamia – Thessaloniki).
 It is situated in central Greece, surrounded by Mt.
 Knimida to the north, Mt.
 Chlomo to the south, Mt.
 Parnassus to the west, and the northern Eubean Gulf to the east.
 The area is characterized by high concentrations of magnesium and iron in the soil.

 The municipal unit has an area of 304.141 km2.

 Economy

 Atalanti is known as a market town and was the capital of the former Locris Province.
 The town's geography has garnered it a reputation in Greece as a notable wine-producing hub.

 Subdivisions

 The municipal unit, Atalanti, is subdivided into the following communities (with constituent villages in parentheses):